Angela Rayner: Life during parliamentary career

-In the summer of 2022 journalists began reporting that Rayner was in a relationship with Labour MP Sam Tarry.
-The relationship ended in 2023, and then resumed.
+In the summer of 2022, journalists began reporting that Rayner was in a relationship with Labour MP Sam Tarry.
+The relationship ended in 2023, and then resumed by 2025.

-In a 2022 interview Rayner recounted that, up to 2010, she lost over 6 stone in weight, due to a year-long training programme.
-She then took out a bank loan of £5,600 for cosmetic surgery on her 30th birthday.

-On 24 April 2022 Rayner was the subject of a report in The Mail on Sunday, by Glen Owen, in which it was alleged that she had tried to distract Boris Johnson in the Commons by crossing and uncrossing her legs in a similar manner to Sharon Stone in a scene from the 1992 film Basic Instinct.
+On 24 April 2022, Rayner was the subject of a report in The Mail on Sunday, by Glen Owen, in which it was alleged that she had tried to distract Boris Johnson in the Commons by crossing and uncrossing her legs in a similar manner to Sharon Stone in a scene from the 1992 film Basic Instinct.
 The report was subsequently condemned by a range of voices across the political spectrum including Johnson and the Speaker of the House Lindsay Hoyle.
 The Independent Press Standards Organisation (IPSO) reported that it had received 5,500 complaints about the article and would undertake an investigation.
 Conservative MP Lia Nici later repeated the allegations in a BBC interview.

-In May 2022 Rayner said she would resign as Deputy Leader of the Labour Party if she received a fixed penalty notice for breaching COVID-19 regulations while campaigning during the run-up to the Hartlepool by-election and local elections the previous year.
+In May 2022, Rayner said she would resign as Deputy Leader of the Labour Party if she received a fixed penalty notice for breaching COVID-19 regulations while campaigning during the run-up to the Hartlepool by-election and local elections the previous year.
 The controversy surrounding the event was dubbed "Beergate".
 She and Keir Starmer were both cleared by Durham Police in July 2022 who said there was "no case to answer".